Changissnz/FEDS_shield/README.md

-Automaton that can encode (not encrypt) messages using a structure comprised of layers centered around a point (centerion).
+Automaton that can encrypt messages using a structure comprised of layers centered around a point (centerion).

 *explanation*